nager/Nager.Date/doc/README.md

 {
     Console.WriteLine($"{holiday.Date:yyyy-MM-dd} - {holiday.EnglishName}");
     //holiday...
-    //holiday.Date -> The date
+    //holiday.Date -> The official date of the holiday
-    //holiday.ObservedDate -> The date on which the holiday is observed
+    //holiday.ObservedDate -> The date on which the holiday is actually observed (e.g., if it falls on a weekend)
     //holiday.LocalName -> The local name
     //holiday.EnglishName -> The english name
     //holiday.NationalHoliday -> Is this holiday in every county (federal state)
     //holiday.SubdivisionCodes -> Is the holiday only valid for a special county ISO-3166-2 - Federal states
-    //holiday.HolidayTypes -> Public, Bank, School, Authorities, Optional, Observance }
+    //holiday.HolidayTypes -> Flags indicating the type (e.g., Public, Bank, School) }
 ```